stormpath/stormpath-documentation/source/003_quickstart.rst

 This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath REST API.

-This quickstart assumes that you have `cURL <http://curl.haxx.se/download.html>`_ installed on your system and that you have already completed the steps in the :doc:`First Time Set-Up </002_setup>` chapter, and now have:
+This quickstart assumes that you have `cURL <http://curl.haxx.se/download.html>`_ installed on your system and that you have already completed the steps in the :ref:`First Time Set-Up <set-up>` chapter, and now have:

 - A Stormpath Account